photo by Kim Sunée

 These tender, juicy meatballs with hints of ginger, soy, and garlic make for an easy weeknight dinner or a stand-and-snack appetizer for weekend guests.
 You can form them into patties for sliders or serve in lettuce wraps for a lighter bite.
-They’re also good over a bowl of steamed quinoa, rice or creamy mashed potatoes.
+They’re also good over a bowl of steamed quinoa, rice, or creamy mashed potatoes.
 If the meat you’re using is particularly lean, you can always add some minced prosciutto or bacon into the mix.
+Recipe from Everyday Korean.

 - 1/4 cup low-sodium soy sauce